DotNetPlus/ReswPlus/README.md

     - Support typed and named parameters, literal strings, string references and Macros
 - Pluralization support (for 196 languages!).
     - Support empty states when the number of items is zero.
-- Add HTML formatting to your strings
+- Add HTML markups to your strings (bold, italic, hyperlinks, etc...)
 - Variants support
 - Generate a Markup extension to access to your strings with compile-time verification.